laxertu/eric/README.md

-A lightweight library for async messaging
+# The lightweight library for async messaging nobody expects.

 Features